 Biddy Mason was born into slavery on August 15, 1818.
 Though there is still debate as to where her place of origin truly was, we know that she was born in Hancock County (in either Georgia or Mississippi).
 From a very early age, she was separated from her parents and like many slaves her records are incomplete, so we are left to speculate several things about her childhood.
 What we do know is that she eventually moved to a plantation owned by James Smithson and spent a majority of her formative years there.

 Under the tutelage of other slaves, Biddy learned and developed skills in herbal medicine, and midwifery which she excelled at and is what eventually made her such a valuable asset on the plantation.
-Her teachings were a powerful combination of African, Caribbean and Native American traditions and her practice not only helped to heal other slaves but also the plantation owners and their families.
-In the 1840’s she was given to the Smith's as a wedding gift and because of her deep knowledge of healing, childcare, and agricultural/livestock care she would become a true asset to the Smith family who were her last owners until she petitioned her freedom.
+Her teachings were a powerful combination of African, Caribbean, and Native American traditions and her practice not only helped to heal other slaves but also the plantation owners and their families.
+In the 1840’s she was given to the Smith's as a wedding gift and because of her deep knowledge of healing, childcare, agricultural, and livestock care she would become a true asset to the Smith family who were her last owners until she petitioned her freedom.

 From the South to the West